fashomelab/homelab-terraform/README.md

 2. Update the `backend.tf` file with the resource names from the bootstrap step.
 3. Create a `.tfvars` file (e.g., `prod.tfvars`) from the provided `.tfvars.example` and populate it with your desired infrastructure settings.
 4. Run `terraform plan` and `terraform apply`.

+---
+## 🤝 Contributing
+Contributions are welcome!
+Fork the repo, customize modules or vars, or submit PRs to enhance Proxmox/Azure support.
+Check issues for ideas.

+---
+## 📜 License
+This project is licensed under the MIT License.
+See the [LICENSE.md](LICENSE.md) file for details.